-The Graduate Diploma of Accounting presents selected elements of the Master of Professional Accounting program including specialized accounting units together with studies in related business disciplines.
-The course provides foundation studies in accounting together with elective studies chosen from related business disciplines.
-In addition to the body of theory and technical knowledge, the course emphasises development of the MIT Graduate Attributes including critical employability skills in communication and analysis, cultural awareness and a commitment to ethical standards in the global context, which contribute to “well-rounded” graduates who are work ready and able to immediately add value to employers in any location world-wide.
+The Graduate Diploma of Accounting presents selected elements of the Master of Professional Accounting program including specialized foundation accounting units together with studies in related business disciplines.
+The course emphasises the development of “well-rounded” graduates who are work ready and able to immediately add value to employers in any location world-wide.

 The Graduate Diploma of Accounting aims to provide graduates who will:

 - Demonstrate coherent knowledge of the accounting discipline